uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 × 2
 ```

-If code generates multiple outputs, those outputs will be displayed on multiple lines
+If code generates multiple outputs, those outputs will be displayed on multiple lines.

 ```uiua
 7